Police investigating Preetipls' video on controversial E-Pay ad for offensive content

 "The police will not tolerate any offensive content that causes ill-will between races."

-The ad, featuring Mediacorp actor and DJ Dennis Chew, who is Chinese, portrayed individuals from Singapore's four main races.
+The ad, featuring Mediacorp actor and deejay Dennis Chew, who is Chinese, portrayed individuals from Singapore's four main races.

 The ad sparked a backlash online after Mr Chew appeared in "brownface" - the act of darkening one's fair skin to mimic that of another race - as an Indian character and as a Malay woman wearing a headscarf.
 It also showed the DJ cross-dressing as a Chinese woman.